beenlanced/ai_mcp_server/mcp_with_docker/README.md

 # MCP Server with Docker

-This project demonstrates how to run an MCP (Model Control Protocol) server using Docker.
+This project demonstrates how to run an MCP server using Docker.
 The server provides a simple calculator tool that can be accessed by a client.
 We are running the MCP server in a Docker container.

 ## Prerequisites